-Short & Compact NEET Physics Notes help you prepare and revise faster all the important concepts and key formula in Physics.
-Notes help us in quickly revising the concepts and formula periodically.
+NEET Physics Notes help you prepare and revise faster all the important concepts and key formula in NEET Physics.
+Short and compact notes help us in quickly revising the concepts and formula periodically.
 Same is true for Physics also.
 The physics concepts and formulas of class 11 also you need to prepare for NEET along with the concepts and formulas for class 12.

 Making notes is a time consuming exercise.
 At the same time, one needs to be thorough while making these physics study notes, lest one might miss on any important concept.
 The task becomes more complicated when you refer many extra books to grab that extra bit of knowledge from the best physics books for NEET.
 Either your notes become scattered on a topic across multiple pages or if you are in the habit of underlining in the books, then again these important notes are scattered across different books, class notes and tutorial notes.